7Block Labs

 4) Solidity SMTChecker in CI

-Enable the model checker to prove simple safety properties over unbounded inputs and transaction sequences, especially arithmetic, bounds, and some reentrancy patterns.
-Start with assertions/assumes and extend incrementally. (docs.solidity.org)
+Enable the model checker to demonstrate simple safety properties across unbounded inputs and transaction sequences.
+This includes areas like arithmetic, bounds, and certain reentrancy patterns.
+Begin with assertions and assumptions, then expand step by step.
+You can dive into more details here.

 solc --model-checker-engine chc \